JonyDevelops/Project-2/README.md

 <br/>

 ## What did you think the biggest challenges would be with this Project?
+Hamburger menu for mobile navigation and JavaScript local storage
 <br/>

 ## Future improvements
+Projects will be finished faster and look better
 <br/>

 ## Resources that helped me
+My mentor and Forums, YouTube
 <br/>